-Samuel is the spouse of an active duty service member stationed at Walter Reed National Military Medical Center.
+Samuel is the spouse of an active duty service member stationed at Walter Reed National Military Medical Center and Co-founder of MPFC..
 He has over 15 years of non-profit experience in seeking funding, building community outreach projects, and developing programs.
 Dr. Toba also served as an executive board member to Immigration Equality, a national organization fighting for equality under U.S. immigration law for LGBT and HIV positive individuals.